The average salary for a Chief Diversity Officer is $122,736.

 Chief Diversity Officer Job Listings

-Pay by Experience Level for Chief Diversity Officer
+What is the Pay by Experience Level for Chief Diversity Officers?